What do you look for in a resident?

-Yes, a teaching certificate is offered for our residents with the following requirements:
+Yes, an optional academic teaching certificate is offered to our residents with the following requirements:

-- Prepare a one hour ACPE-accredited CE program for presentation to pharmacists and technicians across the enterprise
+- Prepare and present a 1-hour, system-wide broadcasted ACPE-accredited presentation for pharmacists and technicians

-- Act as the primary preceptor for a student during one rotation block
+- Serve as the primary preceptor of a learner on rotation

 Do you participate in PPS?